Role of the Local Authority Designated Officer (LADO)

 The role of the Local Authority Designated Officer (LADO) was introduced within the 'Working Together to Safeguard Children' guidance in 2006.
 LADOs give advice and guidance on how concerns or allegations about adults working with children should be investigated.
 The LADO should be contacted if you have concerns or receive a complaint or allegation that a worker/volunteer has:

-- behaved in a way that has harmed a child, or may have harmed a child
+- behaved in a way that has harmed a child, or may have harmed a child;

-- possibly committed a criminal offence against or related to a child; or
+- possibly committed a criminal offence against or related to a child;

-- behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
+- behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or

-If a concern is raised outside of office hours, and you think a referral to Social Care is required you should contact Essex Social care on 0845 606 1212 and inform the Local Authority Designated Officer at the first available opportunity.
+If a concern is raised outside of office hours, and an immediate referral to Social Care is required, this should be made to Essex Social care on 0845 606 1212.
+The LADO should then be informed at the first available opportunity.

-For further information about the role of the LADO please see the ESCB website.
+Further information about the role of the LADO is available on the Essex Safeguarding Children Board website.